PranovAdilet/neobis-front-cooksCorner/README.md

 # Cooks-Corner

-Cooks-Corner is a web application where users can search for recipes, browse by categories, authenticate, like recipes, add them to bookmarks, leave comments, like comments, reply to comments, delete or edit them.
-There are user profile pages where users can view followers/following, edit their profile data, and create their own recipes.
+Cooks-Corner is a web application for searching recipes, exchanging culinary ideas, and social interaction with other users.
+Here you can find various recipes, rate them, add them to bookmarks, leave comments, and much more.

 ## Features